 We then went to a selection from the Radioactivity album, starting with a track I'd never heard them doing live before, namely Airwaves.
 This was a considerable re-ordering of the original, with the visuals showing the obvious sound-profile waves.
 This then morphed - as on the original LP - into the Intermission call-sign followed by the News from a variety of German radio stations of the era; again, tracks I wouldn't have expected them to play in concert.
 Finally, we were treated to the album's lead-off numbers, the menacing Geiger Counter followed by the title track, suitably updated to refer not to Hiroshima but to the ongoing - and dangerously unreported in Western media - catastrophe at Fukushima, with Ralf getting the chance to try out his Japanese.

-Then came another suprise, in the form of the title track of Electric Café, a piece which - although coming from their least well-regarded album - was lyrically and thematically well ahead of the curve.
+Then came another surprise, in the form of the title track of Electric Café, a piece which - although coming from their least well-regarded album - was lyrically and thematically well ahead of the curve.

 It was then time to move forward to one of the old regulars, namely Tour De France.
 This started with the original 1983 version but - as it did in 2009 - seguéd seamlessly into a large chunk of the 2003 take.
 I suspected that we wouldn't see a repeat of the revelatory Velodrome experience of actual cyclists appearing (it would have been akin to a mass Wall Of Death in these purlieus), but the whole piece pedalled on very nicely.